stpope/CSL6/README.md

 	remake.bat

-Note that the release contains a number of files that have not been ported to the newest framework; these are generally in subdirectories called "OLD" and may well work with a little bit of tweaking; all the really unstable code has been removed.
+Note that the release contains a number of files that have not been ported to the newest framework; these are generally in subdirectories called "Old" and may well work with a little bit of tweaking; all the really unstable code has been removed.

-Platform Requirements
+Platform Requirements (tested on these platforms)

-	MacOS X: OS x 10.13 or newer with Xcode
+	MacOS: OSX 10.13 or newer with Xcode

-	Linux: Tested on Ubuntu 16.04 with X11-libs, ALSA, Freetype, pthreads, openGL/GLUT
+	Linux: Tested on Ubuntu 19 with X11-libs, ALSA, Freetype, etc.
+	MS-windows: Tested on Win7 with ASIO
+	iOS, Android: recent releases and toolchains
 	All: JUCE 6.0

 Linking with the CSL Libraries